-Many Local Government services have been declared exempt from GST.
+Many Local Government services are exempt from GST.
 Any services provided by Council that are subject to GST have had their prices adjusted in the attached Fees and Charges document.

-In the event that the GST status of a particular good and service changes after the preparation of this document or during the 2012/2013 financial year, then the price of the good or service will be adjusted accordingly to reflect the correct GST status.
+In the event that the GST status of a particular good and service changes after the preparation of this document or during the 2013/2014 financial year, then the price of the good or service will be adjusted accordingly to reflect the correct GST status.
 If a fee that is shown as being subject to GST is subsequently proven not to be subject to GST then that fee will be amended by reducing the GST to nil.
 Conversely if Council is advised that a fee which is shown as being not subject to GST becomes subject to GST then the fee will be increased but only to the extent of the GST.

-The Fees and Charges 2012/2013 has been prepared using the best available information in relation to the GST impact on the fees and charges at the time of publication (Part C of the Operational Plan).
+The following schedule of fees and charges has been prepared using the best available information in relation to the GST impact on the fees and charges at the time of publication.